 MSC World Europa highlights

-- A 10 thousand square foot MSC Aurea Spa, Balinese in style, it includes a gym, beauty salon, barbershop, and an array of wellness and beauty treatments
+- A 10,000 square foot MSC Aurea Spa, Balinese in style, it includes a gym, beauty salon, barbershop, and an array of wellness and beauty treatments

 - Spacious MSC Yacht Club area with premium suites that include butler, restaurant, lounge and pool areas, along with new suite options